schneidermatic/Elastax/README.md

 # miniobs

-miniobs-recipes contains various elastic stack use cases for demo or learning purposes.
+miniobs v7.7.0 contains various elastic stack use cases based on elastiv v7.7.0 for demo or learning purposes.

 ###### PREREQUISITES
 ---